Discover the 5 Best Anti Aging Treatments

-Antioxidants, such as vitamins c and E, help fight free radicals that break down collagen and thus slowing ageing process.
+Antioxidants, such as vitamins C and E, help fight free radicals that break down collagen and thus slowing ageing process.
 A study published in the American Journal of Clinical Nutrition in October 2007 found that people who ate foods rich in vitamin C had fewer wrinkles and less age-related dry skin than those whose diets contained only small amounts of the vitamin.
 Vitamin C also helps form collagen, which smooths fine lines and wrinkles.
 Vitamin C also seems to protect against UV sun rays, which can lead to freckles and a mottled complexion and does some repair and firming on the skin.
 Berries are packed with vitamin C as well as other nutrients, and are known to delay the aging process and to fight free radicals that damage our body.
 To learn more about the amazing healing properties of berries, have a look at my e-book The Healing Berry Guide.
 This e-book will teach you how to transform your health with berries.

 Experts continue to argue whether antioxidants can prevent heart disease, but some of the evidence is highly persuasive.
 It is therefore a good idea to eat a lot of fruits and vegetables, which are full of vitamin C as well as other healthy nutrients, and consider taking C and E supplements.
 Experts say there are essentially no risks, but first check with your doctor.